-DENALI COMMISSION OFFICE OF INSPECTOR |GENERAL ANCHORAGE, ALASKA 99501

-MEMORANDUM

-December 8, 2020

-TO: John Torgerson

-Interim Federal Co-Chair, Denali Commission

-Dr. Tamika L. Ledbetter

-State Co-Chair, Alaska Department of Labor and Workforce Development

-Commissioner

-Alicia Siira

-Executive Director, Associated General Contractors of Alaska

-Julie E. Kitka

-President, Alaska Federation of Natives

-Nils Andreassen

-Executive Director, Alaska Municipal League

-Dr. Jim Johnsen

-President, University of Alaska

-Vince Beltrami

-Executive President, Alaska State AFL-CIO

-FROM: Roderick Fillinger

-Inspector General

-SUBJECT: Risk Assessment of the Denali Commission's Charge Card Program

-I am pleased to transmit the attached letter containing the results of our Risk Assessment of the Denali Commission's (Commission) Charge Card Program.
+DENALI COMMISSION OFFICE OF INSPECTOR |GENERAL ANCHORAGE, ALASKA 99501 INSPECTOR GENERAL MEMORANDUM December 1, 2021 TO: Garrett Boyle Federal Co-Chair, Denali Commission Tyson Gallagher State Co-Chair, Deputy Chief of Staff at the Office of the Governor of Alaska Alicia Siira Executive Director, Associated General Contractors of Alaska Julie E. Kitka President, Alaska Federation of Natives Nils Andreassen Executive Director, Alaska Municipal League Pat Pitney Interim President, University of Alaska Joelle Hall Executive President, Alaska State AFL-CIO Rodenich Is.
+Fillinger - FROM: Roderick Fillinger Inspector General - SUBJECT: Risk Assessment of the Denali Commission's Charge Card Program (Report No. 2021.12.1) I am pleased to transmit the attached letter containing the results of our Risk Assessment of the Denali Commission's (Commission) Charge Card Program.
 The Government Charge Card Abuse and Prevention Act of 2012, requires the Office of Inspector General (OIG) to conduct periodic risk assessments of agency purchase card programs to analyze risk.
 We then use these risk assessment results to determine the scope, frequency, and number of audits we need to conduct over the Commission's charge card programs.

-DENALI COMMISSION OFFICE OF INSPECTOR |GENERAL ANCHORAGE, ALASKA 99501

-Under a contract monitored by the OIG, SB & Company, LLC (SBC) conducted a risk assessment of the Commission's purchase and travel card program.
+DENALI COMMISSION OFFICE OF INSPECTOR |GENERAL ANCHORAGE, ALASKA 99501 Under a contract monitored by the OIG, SB & Company, LLC (SBC) conducted a risk assessment of the Commission's purchase and travel card program.
 SBC performed an audit of the purchase card and travel card programs.
 Overall, we concluded that the risk of illegal, improper, or erroneous purchases and payments through the Commission's charge card programs during the scope period was low for the purchase and travel card program.
 While we determined the risk of the charge card programs was low, the assessment should not be interpreted to mean that the programs are free from illegal, improper, or erroneous purchases and payments or that the risk assessment will remain unchanged.
 We appreciate the courtesy and cooperation extended to my contractors during the risk assessment.
 Attachment